 Prilocaine (By injection)

-Numbs your mouth for dental work.
+Numbs your mouth before a dental procedure.

 Citanest Plain DentalThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to prilocaine or similar medicines.

 - Your dentist or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into the head and neck area or injected directly into your gums.